katalon-studio/katalon-studio/README.md

 ### Katalon Runtime Engine

 [Katalon Runtime Engine (KRE)](https://docs.katalon.com/katalon-studio/docs/intro-RE.html) is the test execution add-on of Katalon Studio.
 KRE allows you to execute automation tests in CLI mode.
-It can be used in a variety of scenarios, such as scheduling your tests, integrating with CI/CD system, or bundling your tests to execute in virtual containers like Docker.
+It can be used in various scenarios, such as scheduling your tests, integrating with CI/CD system, or bundling your tests to execute in virtual containers like Docker.

 ### Katalon Recorder

 [Katalon Recorder](https://www.katalon.com/katalon-recorder-ide/) is a free and lightweight tool to kickstart test automation from zero without sacrificing the future.
-It helps you gain confidence in your release right away by allowing you to create and execute a lot of tests quickly, easily and robustly.
+It helps you gain confidence in your release right away by allowing you to create and execute many tests quickly, efficiently and robustly.
 Later on, it helps you optimize testing activities with reusable test artifacts and the ability to categorize and execute tests flexibly.
 Down the road, it helps you scale without losing investment by providing easy migration paths to Katalon Studio and popular Selenium WebDriver frameworks + languages.